ARM-software/libGPULayers/docs/running_android.md

 Some layers require a configuration file to control their behavior.
 Most layers that need a configuration file ship with a default config, `layer_config.json`, in their layer directory.
-Users can override this with a custom config by using the `--config`/`-C` option to specify a custom config file.
+Users override this with a custom config by using the `--config`/`-C` option to specify a custom config file.

-**NOTE:** The layer that each config file applies to is specified in the config file itself, and is not implied by command line order.
+**NOTE:** The layer that each config file applies to is specified in the config file itself, and is not implied by order of the command line options.

 ### Multi-layer installation

-The script can install multiple layers in a stack.
+The script is able to install multiple layers in a stack.
 Specify the `--layer`/`-L` option multiple times, once per layer.
 Layers are stacked in command line order, with the first layer specified being the top of the stack closest to the application.

 ### Khronos validation layer installation

-The script can install the Khronos validation layer.
-A dummy layer directory , `layer_khronos_validation`, is provided.
-Download the the latest binary release from the [Vulkan-ValidationLayers/releases][1] GitHub, and place the binaries into dummy build tree at the correct location.
+The script supports installing the Khronos validation layer.
+A dummy layer directory, `layer_khronos_validation`, is provided.
+Download the latest binary release from the [Vulkan-ValidationLayers/releases][1] GitHub, and place the binaries into the dummy build tree at the correct location.

-Once this is done you can install the validation layer like any other.
+Once this is done you install the validation layer like any other.

 **NOTE:** When installing the Khronos validation layer you need to decide where to install it in the layer stack.
 If you install it as the first layer in the